 I once crossed a bridge that caught my attention.
-This was not my first time crossing, but this time as I focused on the endless deep blue water below me, I reflected on the time engineers must have spent on constructing this strong bridge.
+This was not my first time crossing, but this time I reflected on the time engineers must have spent on its construction.

-As a golden sun began to disclose itself, setting in the West, the Lord impressed on me the laws of gravity a bridge seems to defy, but we know this is not the case.
-The connection between bridges and the purpose of an intercessor danced in my head.
-I reflected on the Apostle Paul’s words in Colossians:
+As a golden sun set in the West, I thought about the laws of gravity a bridge seems to defy.
+The connection between bridges and an intercessor danced in my head.
+I thought of Paul’s words.

 For this reason also, since the day we heard of it, we have not ceased to pray for you and to ask that you may be filled with the knowledge of His will in all spiritual wisdom and understanding.~Colossians 1:9 NASB

 Webster defines an intercessor as an intermediary between a person and God.
 They can connect with God in a specific way to move obstacles through prayer, just as a bridge connects travelers to their destinations.
 The Lord whispered to my spirit, “The bridge is held together by forces which make things move and by things that stand still.”

 We might not consider these balancing forces and their benefits until we cross bridges over rivers, ravines, canyons, or any other interesting gap.
 Bridges use compression and tension.
 Compression squeezes, whereas tension stretches.

 In the Kingdom of God, Jesus is the force balancer . . . the one behind the scenes creating a balance between that which squeezes or presses us and that which stretches us.
 We, the bridge builder intercessors, are the ones sending prayers up to Jesus Christ our Lord.